kitnato/neverquest/README.md

 #### Essence

-Gained from killing monsters and disenchanting equipment.
+Gained from killing monsters and disenchanting gear.
 Primarily spent on attribute ranks.
 Essence cost increases for every such rank allocation.

-`[TODO]` Essence can also be used to enchant equipment.
+`[TODO]` Essence can also be used to enchant gear.

 #### Scrap

-Gained from dismantling [equipment](#equipment) at the blacksmith and dropped from monsters.
-Used to craft equipment and trade for coins.
+Gained from dismantling [gear](#gear) at the blacksmith and dropped from monsters.
+Used to craft gear and trade for coins.

 ### Attributes